By David Anderson, Program Director

 Law Number 5 of 2016 changed the rules significantly.
-It specified that a person accused of crime is entitled to a lawyer very soon after arrest, before the police take the first significant step in the investigation (which is usually to interview the accused).
+It specified that a person accused of a crime is entitled to a lawyer very soon after arrest, before the police take the first significant step in the investigation (which is usually to interview the accused).
 The implementation of Law No. 5 is a testament to our success so far.
 Within months of the law’s passage, we launched an early access project which places ILF lawyers in contact with police stations, so that they can appear at a moment’s notice to represent a new client.

 In 2019, 50% of clients we represented at police stations though our early access project were released pending trial, and 40% of cases were dismissed entirely at the police station.